By Kate Buckle, Epicure & Culture contributor

 Since then, the friends have been serving up an ever-changing menu of cosmos-inspired vegan shakes, like the Oreo Borealis and Star-Berry Lemon Cloud, which are as pleasing to the eye as they are to the taste buds.

-The truck — which can normally be found at the Spider House Cafe & Patio Bar in North-Central Austin — is currently out of action due to COVID-19.
+The truck — which could previously be found at the Spider House Cafe & Patio Bar in North-Central Austin — was out of action for a while due to COVID-19.

 5. Counter Culture